Garccosta/Desafios-FullStack-Storm-Group/README.md

 ```

 ```
-2 - Install its dependencies/modules by running "npm install" in the directory(using a CLI, like cmd);
+2 - Install its dependencies/modules by running "npm install" in the frontend directory(using a CLI, like cmd);
 ```
 ```
 3 - Finally, run "npm start" or "yarn start" to start the web server in localhost(port 3000) in your browser.